rickh94/do-socks-tunnel/README.rst

   API token.
 (You can `generate one here
   <https://cloud.digitalocean.com/settings/api/tokens>`_).

-* A browser that can be configure to use socks5 proxy (chrome and firefox both support this in different ways).
+* A browser or system that can be configured to use socks5 proxy (chrome and firefox both support this in different ways).

+* The `pgrep` utility (comes with most linux distros).
+It is used to kill the forked ssh command.

 You do NOT need: